socialcohesionresearch/socialcohesionresearch.github.io/2016-07-06-Re-engAge-Brexit-the-Young-and-the-Old.md

 <p>And weighing up the decision based on life expectancy:</p>
 <p style="text-align: center;" ><img src="images/blog-images/tom-holder-tweet.png" width="65%"></p>
 <p>Social media analysis shows, though, that the youth were remarkably ambivalent about Brexit before the referendum.</p><p>
 From the 297 million posts generated during  June of 2016 in the UK, we identified 7 496 582 that discussed Brexit.
-The <a href="http://www.crimsonhexagon.com/" target="_blank">Crimson Hexagon</a> platform then used a complex algorithm to identity the age groups associated with those posts.
+The <a href="http://www.crimsonhexagon.com/" target="_blank">Crimson Hexagon</a> platform then used a complex algorithm to identify the age groups associated with those posts.
 The platform was able to identify the age of over 22% of those posts.
 This does not look at whether these posts were for or against leaving, but rather looks at the level of engagement of various age groups in the conversation.
 This leaves us with 1 707 771 posts to analyse – a very healthy sample of public opinion on Brexit.
 </p>
 <div id="prevote" style="min-width: 275px; height: 400px; margin: 0 auto"></div>
   <div class='spacing'></div>